-If you suffer an on-the-job injury in Bethesda, contact the skilled workers’ compensation attorneys at Malloy Law Offices, LLC to learn about your rights.
+It is more dangerous to work in some fields—such as mining, agriculture, and construction—than others.
+But unfortunately, workplace accidents are not limited to these industries.
+In fact, a workplace accident can occur in any type of work environment.
+If you suffer an on-the-job injury, contact the skilled Bethesda workers’ compensation attorney team at Malloy Law Offices, LLC to learn about your rights.
 You may be entitled to workers’ compensation benefits, but you will need an attorney’s help to ensure you are fully compensated for your injuries.

 An accidental injury is one that occurs unexpectedly as a result of a workplace accident.
 For example, if you slip and fall at work, your injuries would be considered accidental injuries.
 You don’t need to prove that your employer was at fault for an accidental injury—you are entitled to workers’ compensation benefits regardless of who was to blame for the accident.